SzymkowskiDev/nlp-disaster-tweets/README.md

 In the first iteration of the project, all there is to running the project is downloading a Jupyter notebook from directory "notebooks" and running it.
 To run a Jupyter notebook with Anaconda distribution download the Anaconda suite from https://www.anaconda.com/.

+When feeding a Jupyet notebook with data use data provided in directory "train_split" [here](https://github.com/SzymkowskiDev/nlp-disaster-tweets/tree/master/data/train_split).

 ### Setup
 <li>Create a virtual environment using <code> virtualenv venv </code>
 <li>Activate the virtual environment by running <code> venv/bin/activate </code>